matbury/SWF-Activity-Module2.5/README.md

     Moodle 2.5 or later
     PHP 5.3 or later

-Please note that the AMFPHP API doesn't work with PHP 5.4.
-A new version for PHP 5.4 and later is currently under development.
+Please note that the AMFPHP API doesn't work with PHP 5.4 and later.
+An alternative method to push grades to Moodle have been provided, using HTTP calls and URLVariables.
+Please see the file /swf/scripts/gradeupdate.php

 Installation